 Use social proof to help families see why real-life students and parents love your school.

 Social proof can be displayed, and even requested on your school website.
-Interview your campus’ biggest fans to create written or video testimonials.
+Interview your campus’s biggest fans to create written or video testimonials.
 These can be short and can come from various people at your school including parents, faculty, and students.

-Testimonials can provide an inside perspective on what students love about the school, whether it’s the teachers, classes offered, or the extracurricular opportunities.
+Testimonials can provide an inside perspective on what students love about the school, whether it’s the teachers, classes offered, or extracurricular opportunities.
 Authentic and organic stories can help prospective families move further along in their journey of deciding to enroll at your school.

 One of our customers, Eastern Christian School, even lets website visitors filter short testimonials by students, parents, alumni, and faculty so families can get multiple perspectives of social proof.